bert2/love-linq-hate-loops/README.md

 You cannot set a break point on an operator and check how the input data as a whole has been transformed so far.
 All you can do is break inside an operator's lambda and check each item individually.
 So you will probably start splitting the LINQ chain into smaller chains writing to temporary lists in order to inspect the data there.
 This ends up in a tedious back and forth between changing the code and running the debugger until you find the bug.
 And after that you will have to change it all back again!

 I claim that it's not LINQ that is at fault here; it's your habits.
 Think about it: all a LINQ chain does is combine well-defined operators which are in itself almost quaranteed to work correctly.
-Typical off-by-one index errors cannot happen, because we don't maintain the indeces ourselves.
+Typical off-by-one index errors cannot happen, because we don't maintain the indices ourselves.
 State variables shouldn't be subject to unexpected changes, because ideally our LINQ chains work in an immutable fashion (i.e. they do not change items, but yield new ones instead).

 The bug will most likely be in our assumptions.
 Is the input data really shaped the way we think it is?
 Did we understand all the operators correctly?
 If we wrote a custom operator for our chain: is it covered by unit tests?

 In my experience you will spend a lot less time stepping through the code with a debbugger (which should always be a last resort anyway).
 Instead you will spend more time just looking at your chain and checking whether the operators are combined correctly.

 That being said: if you really have the need to see the complete data inside the `Enumerable` after an arbitrary step in you chain, you can use the `TapAll()` operator defined below.
 It's tap action does not take an individual item, but all items instead.
 Use it with a dummy action where you can place a break point (e.g. `TapAll(x => {; })`) to inspect the data inside the debug watch.

 ```C#
 void Main() {
     new[] { 1, 2, 3 }